Knowle Park

 The Council received a very generous grant from ‘The Veolia Environmental Trust’, so these extensive developments could take place.
 Over a kilometre of paths have been laid, so most places are accessible throughout the year.
 A pond with a boardwalk has been built, and an old silted up marsh area cleared, with a dipping platform installed.
 These will become valuable habitats for aquatic animals and plants.

 The viewing mound has an orientation plinth around the old triangulation pillar and there are plenty of benches throughout the park so you can relax and enjoy the surroundings.
 Three reptile hibernacula provide homes to common lizards and we are creating wildflower meadows in Twynam Field.
-Please note that cattle will be grazed here in the Spring and Autumn as part of the managment of the site.
+Please note that cattle will be grazed here in the Spring and Autumn as part of the management of the site.
 Hopefully the flowers will spread out to other areas of the park.

-Knowle Park Mowed from above
+Image of Knowle Park, from above